 Rear slideout switches are typically located on a wall in the rear of the motorhome in or near the slideout room.
 Location varies by model and floorplan.

+Slideout Switch

+Located inside the overhead cabinet near

+to the Winnebago ConnectTM screen.

-Slideout Switch (Your motorhome may have one or more slideout switches depending on model, options, and available equipment) -Typical View
+(Your motorhome may have one or more

+slideout switches depending on model,

+options, and available equipment).

+-Typical View